2nd Lt. Jozef JEZIENICKI Polish Army, aged 39; died 17 December 1941

 Trooper Cecil Stanhope was the second son of Mrs. and late Mr H Stanhope, of 32 Spring Street, Spalding.
 He was killed in a road accident whilst on military duty near Bletchley.
 He was a pupil at the Spalding Willesby School, and on leaving school, worked for Mr Alfred W White.

 He was a member of the Baptist Church Sunday school as a boy; and the Bible class.
-He joined the Army in 1928, and was a private with the Light Tank Corps for several years.In the summer of 1935, he had been in India four years, and was there and survived the Quetta earthquake, serving as an ambulance driver rescuing survivors. he returned to civilian life at the end of 1935, but was on the Army Reserve.
+He joined the Army in 1928, and was a private with the Light Tank Corps for several years.In the summer of 1935, he had been in India four years, and was there and survived the Quetta earthquake, serving as an ambulance driver rescuing survivors.
+He returned to civilian life at the end of 1935, but was on the Army Reserve.
+When war was declared he was called up and served in France and spent Christmas there in 1939.
+At the time of the collapse of France and evacuation at Dunkirk he was in hospital in England.

 Raymond Henry THOMPSON, aged 23, flying officer pilot, S/NO 119076,